Asabeneh/30-Days-Of-Python/readme.md

 ![Opening a project](./images/opening_project.png)

-After opening it you will see shortcuts for creating files and folders inside of 30DaysOfPython project's directory.
-As you can see below, I have created the very first file, helloworld.py.
+After opening it, you will see shortcuts for creating files and folders inside of 30DaysOfPython project's directory.
+As you can see below, I have created the very first file, `helloworld.py`.
 You can do the same.

 ![Creating a python file](./images/helloworld.png)